Leaseweb/LswApiCallerBundle/README.md

 1. Download LswApiCallerBundle using composer
 2. Enable the Bundle
-3. Make sure cURL is installed (cURL module for php5)
+3. Make sure the cURL module in PHP is enabled

 ### Step 1: Download LswApiCallerBundle using composer